DDtMM/angular-signal-generators/README.md

 There is also a special option to pass a cursor, which is similar to an iterator, but can be reset.
 There will probably be more functionality added later.

-### storageSignal / localStorageSignal / sessionStorageSignal
+### Storage Signals - storageSignal / localStorageSignal / sessionStorageSignal

-A signal that uses a secondary storage system to store values, ideally beyond the lifetime of the application.
+Signals that uses a secondary storage system to store values, ideally beyond the lifetime of the application.
 The next time the signal is initialized the initial value will come from this secondary storage.
 Implementations using *localStorage* and *sessionStorage* exist for your convenience.

 ### timerSignal